 Dr. Capper's areas of research include Tibetan Buddhism, religion and psychology, religion and anthropology, alternative religion in the United States, and religion and nonhuman animals.

-Dr. Capper is the author of the book, Guru Devotion and the American Buddhist Experience, from the Edwin Mellen Press.
+Dr. Capper also authored the book, Guru Devotion and the American Buddhist Experience, from the Edwin Mellen Press.
 This book is an ethnographic exploration of Tibetan Buddhist practice and guru devotion among non-Tibetan Americans.
-He has published several articles on teacher-disciple relationships, interpersonal religious healing, ethnographic theory, and cultural images of yetis in Tibetan religions.
+He further has published several articles on teacher-disciple relationships, interpersonal religious healing, and ethnographic theory.

 The recipient of teaching awards from the Mississippi Humanities Council and the USM College of Arts and Letters, currently he teaches comparative religion, Buddhism, religion and healing, Himalayan religions, religions of India study abroad, Native American religions, and mysticism.
 He enjoys animals, social activism, sacred art, mountains, and travel.